Mani007/cfundamentals/README.md

 //examples:
 typedef unsigned long ul; // now ul can be used instead of unsigned long ul l1,l2,l3; // now l1 and l2 and l3 are unsigned long

+ int* p,q; // note it means p is a pointer and q is an integer
+// to make both pointer, we use typedef typedef int* intptr;
+intptr ptr1,ptr2; // both ptr1 and ptr2 are integer pointer

 struct Foo{
   int i;